eczarny/xmlrpc/README.md

 The Cocoa XML-RPC Framework is a simple, and lightweight, XML-RPC client framework written in Objective-C.

-# Requirements

-The Cocoa XML-RPC Framework has been built, and designed, for Mac OS X 10.5 or later.
-This release should provide basic iPhone and iPod touch support.

-This version of the Cocoa XML-RPC Framework includes a new event-based XML parser.
-The previous tree-based XML parser still exists, but is no longer the default XML-RPC response parser nor included in the Xcode build.
-This should hopefully provide better compatibility with the iPhone SDK.
+## Retirement

+After roughly eight years of development the Cocoa XML-RPC Framework has officially entered retirement.
+The source code will remain available on GitHub, but I will no longer be actively maintaining the project.

 # Usage